MSc Program Structure

 An additional module, which will be attended during both the 1st and 2nd Semesters at BSRC "Alexander Fleming" will introduce students to:

-5. Journal Clubs (JC) - Group discussions on pioneering scientific literature
+5. Journal Clubs (JC1) - Group discussions on pioneering scientific literature

 2nd Semester